 Environmental Policy Advisory Committee (EPAC)

 EPAC was created by the Pueblo Area Council of Governments (PACOG) for the purpose of providing information and recommendations regarding environmental policies and issues.
 The committee investigates issues, generates reports, formulates goals and objectives, and makes presentations and recommendations to PACOG regarding environmental policy.
 The membership of the advisory committee is diverse representing the general public, private business, industry, and the public sector.
-There are twelve members serving staggered three-year terms, as well as ex-officio members (the Environmental Coordinator at the Pueblo Department of Public Health and Environment and a CSU Extension office representative).
+There are eight members serving staggered three-year terms, as well as ex-officio members (a representative from the Environmental Health Division at the Pueblo Department of Public Health and Environment and a CSU Extension office representative).
 The members must be residents of Pueblo County.
 The four interest groups, which require nearly equal representation, are as follows:

 (a) Private Citizens—shall include those persons who are not eligible for any other category.
 In addition, no person may be included in this category that is likely to incur a financial gain or loss greater than that of an average homeowner, taxpayer, or consumer as a result of any action likely to be taken by PACOG.